USC-NSL/Gnome/README.md

 # Gnome
-The code for the paper "Gnome: A Practical Approach to NLOS Mitigation for GPS Positioning in Smartphones".
+This is the basic version of the implementation of "Gnome: A Practical Approach to NLOS Mitigation for GPS Positioning in Smartphones".
+Some functions are not optimized.
+We will keep updating the repo.

 ## Requirement
 - Python 2.7.x